Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Sleep is important for physical and mental health.
 Create a healthy sleep environment, schedule, and routine.

 It can be hard to manage schedules, medicines, and other medical tasks.
-It’s also very important to take medicines at the correct dose and at the proper time.
+It’s also important to take medicines at the correct dose and at the proper time.
 Tools and strategies can help you keep up with your child’s medical care.

 Let your child know that it is okay to feel sad, scared, or angry.
 You can show this by sharing your feelings with your child.
 Talk with your child about how you help yourself to feel better.